Danish Realm: Historical background

+Iceland's independence

 In Iceland there was a growing nationalism in the 19th century, and Iceland was in 1874 given its own constitution and increased autonomy, but still with the executive power in Danish hands.
 Iceland was granted home rule in 1904, and, by the Danish–Icelandic Act of Union, full independence in 1918.
 The act established a personal union between Denmark and the newly created Kingdom of Iceland, with Denmark handling coastal protection and foreign affairs.
 In 1944, Iceland abolished the personal union and adopted a new constitution that established the current republic, after a referendum on the subject.
 This happened during World War II, where Denmark and Iceland were cut off from each other, as Denmark was occupied by Germany, and Iceland by the United States.

 The Faroe Islands were made a Danish county in 1816, and with the constitution of 1849, it gained representation in the Rigsdag.
 During World War II, the Faroe Islands were occupied by the United Kingdom and they largely administered themselves.
 After the war, it was clear that the old system could not be reinstated.
 In an independence referendum in 1946, 50.7% of the Faeroese voted for independence, but the result was rejected by the Danish government.
 Instead, after negotiations between the Faroe Islands and Denmark, the Faroe Islands were granted "home rule" in 1948.

 Greenland was originally administered as two separate colonies, viz.
 North and South Greenland.
 In 1950, these two were merged as the Colony of Greenland.
 Following the constitutional reform in 1953, Greenland was incorporated into Denmark as a county and given representation in the Folketing.
 When Denmark joined the European Communities (EC) in 1972, Greenland followed, despite 70% of the Greenlandic voters voting against it in the referendum.
 As a home rule agreement would allow them to leave again (the Faroe Islands did not join the EC), this was an important factor in the increasing support for home rule.
 Another factor was a desire to make Greenland more Greenlandic and less Danish.
 They were given home rule in 1979 and left the EC in 1985.
 Under the home rule agreement, Greenland gradually took over more responsibility from the Danish state.
 In 2009, the home rule was replaced with "self rule", granting greater autonomy.